Identifier Technical Health Indicator Project

-At the request of ICANN, the RIRs are providing input through measurement of the accuracy of its registry data.
+At the request of ICANN, the Regional Internet Registries (RIRs) are providing input through measurement of the accuracy of its registry data.
 Accuracy is critical to the reliability of the RIR whois databases, as this data is publicly available.

 For the purposes of measuring the state of the data, accuracy has been defined as ‘comprehensive, correct, and current’.

-The RIRs launched a call for comment for feedback for the proposal, specifically on
+The RIRs launched a call for comment on 11 September 2017 to gather feedback for the proposal, specifically on: